rahulk98/Intro/README.md

-Tasks given as a part of SCIT
+## Tasks given as a part of SCIT program